This post is all about how to spend 3 days in Dublin.

 Start your day off with a free walking tour.

-Book of Kells at Trinity College
+Book of Kells and Trinity College

 After your free walking tour, visit Trinity College Book Of Kells Exhibition.

-The driving distance is several hours to both destinations, but they do a great job by breaking it up with fun sights and stops along the way!
+The driving distance is several hours to both destinations, but they do a great job by breaking it up with fun sights and stops along the way.

 That concludes a full 3 days of Dublin, Ireland